Elon Outdoors

 Outdoors Resource Center

-Our office is open 12-5pm Monday-Friday during the semester.
+During the Fall and Spring semester, our office is open 12-5pm Monday-Friday.
+During January Term, our office is open 11am-1pm.
 Stop by our office in Koury 106 to talk with Outdoors staff, learn more about upcoming events, or to plan your own outdoor adventure!

 A variety of equipment is available to rent for those wishing to explore the vast array of outdoor pursuits available throughout the region.
 Visit the Elon Outdoors equipment rental form to request equipment and the equipment rental page on our website for more information.
 You can reach Elon Outdoors by calling 336-278-2267 or emailing elonoutdoors@elon.edu.